AriFordsham/GHCWiki/status/may16.md

 - **More Backpack improvements**.
 There's a new user-facing syntax which allows multiple modules to be defined a single file, and we're hoping to release at least the ability to publish multiple "units" in a single Cabal file.

-- **Support for DWARF-based stacktraces**[DWARF](dwarf).
+- **Support for DWARF-based stacktraces** ([DWARF](dwarf)).
 Haskell has at long last gained the ability to collect stack-traces of running programs.
 While still experimental, `base` now includes an interface which user code can use to request a representation of the current execution stack when running on a supported machine (currently Linux x86-64).
 Furthermore, the runtime system will now provide a backtrace of the currently running thread when thrown a `SIGUSR2` signal.
 Note that this functionality is highly experimental and there are some known issues which can potentially threaten the stability of the program.

-- **Remote GHCi**[RemoteGHCi](remote-gh-ci) The `-fexternal-interpreter` flag tells GHC to run interpreted code in a separate process.
+- **Remote GHCi** ([RemoteGHCi](remote-gh-ci)).
+The `-fexternal-interpreter` flag tells GHC to run interpreted code in a separate process.
 This provides various benefits, including allowing the interpreter to run profiled code (for example), thereby gaining access to [ stack traces](http://simonmar.github.io/posts/2016-02-12-Stack-traces-in-GHCi.html) in GHCi.

 -  GHC now supports **environment files**.
 This is not any fundamental new capability but may prove to be a useful convenience.
 Build systems like Cabal call GHC with flags that define an (ephemeral) package environment, such as `-hide-all-packages -package-db=... -package this -package that`.
 An environment file lets the same information be stashed persistently in a file that GHC will pick up and use automatically.
 In principle this allows tools such as `Cabal` to generate an environment file and then you can use `ghc` or `ghci` directly and get the package environment of your project, rather than the default global environment.
 In addition to environments that live in a particular directory, it is possible to make a default global environment, or different global environments for different shell sessions.

-- A new **Strict language extension** \[[StrictPragma](strict-pragma)\], allowing modules to be compiled such that local bindings are evaluated eagerly.
+- A new **Strict language extension** ([StrictPragma](strict-pragma)), allowing modules to be compiled such that local bindings are evaluated eagerly.
 Implemented by Adam Sandberg Eriksson based on an proposal by Johan Tibell.

 - Significant improvements in cross-platform support, including a variety of fixes to **Windows linker support** ([ Phab:D1696](https://phabricator.haskell.org/D1696), [ Phab:D1805](https://phabricator.haskell.org/D1805)), great improvements in **reliability on ARM** ([\#11206](https://gitlab.haskell.org//ghc/ghc/issues/11206)), revived **unregisterised [ m68k support](https://trofi.github.io/posts/191-ghc-on-m68k.html)**, and new support for **AIX targets** (Herbert) and Linux **PowerPC 64-bit big- and little-endian native code generation** ([ Phab:D629](https://phabricator.haskell.org/D629)).